AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-utilization/view-utilization-information.md

   </tr>
   <tr>
    <td scope="col"><strong>Planned Cost</strong> </td>
    <td scope="col"> <p>The total Planned Cost on the included projects.
-You can view the total Planned Cost for the overall life of the included projects, or you can view the total Planned Cost only for the specified date range (you can specify an individual week or month).</p> <p>Note that for the week, month, and quarterly views, the planned costs are calculated as an average of the chosen period when the cost rates for job roles or users are date effective.</p><p>For information about how the Planned Cost for the project is calculated, see the "How Workfront calculates Planned, Budgeted, and Actual Costs" section in the article <a href="../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> </td>
+You can view the total Planned Cost for the overall life of the included projects, or you can view the total Planned Cost only for the specified date range (you can specify an individual week or month).</p> <p>Note that for the week, month, and quarterly views, the planned costs are calculated as an average of the chosen period when the cost rates for job roles or users are date effective.</p><p>For information about how the Planned Cost for the project is calculated, see <a href="/help/quicksilver/manage-work/projects/project-finances/track-costs.md#how-workfront-calculates-planned-budgeted-and-actual-costs">How Workfront calculates Planned, Budgeted, and Actual Costs</a> in <a href="/help/quicksilver/manage-work/projects/project-finances/track-costs.md">Track costs</a>.</p> </td>
   </tr>
   <tr>
    <td scope="col"><strong>Actual Cost</strong> </td>
    <td scope="col"> <p>The total Actual Cost on the included projects.
-You can view the total Actual Cost for the overall life of the included projects, or you can view the total Actual Cost only for the specified date range (you can specify an individual week or month).</p> <p>For information about how the Actual Cost for the project is calculated, see the "How Workfront calculates Planned, Budgeted, and Actual Costs" section in the article <a href="../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.</p> </td>
+You can view the total Actual Cost for the overall life of the included projects, or you can view the total Actual Cost only for the specified date range (you can specify an individual week or month).</p> <p>For information about how the Actual Cost for the project is calculated, see <a href="/help/quicksilver/manage-work/projects/project-finances/track-costs.md#how-workfront-calculates-planned-budgeted-and-actual-costs">How Workfront calculates Planned, Budgeted, and Actual Costs</a> in <a href="/help/quicksilver/manage-work/projects/project-finances/track-costs.md">Track costs</a>.</p> </td>
   </tr>
   <tr>
    <td><strong>Budgeted Variance (for Cost)</strong> </td>
    <td scope="col"> <p>The total Budgeted Cost minus the total Actual Cost on the included projects.
 You can view the total budgeted variance for the overall life of the included projects, or you can view the total budgeted variance only for the specified date range (you can specify an individual week or month).</p> <p>If the value is positive, it is displayed in green.
 This indicates that the total Budgeted Cost is greater than the Actual Cost.</p> <p>If the value is negative, it is displayed in red.
 This indicates that the total Budgeted Cost is less than the Actual Cost.</p> </td>
   </tr>
   <tr>
    <td><strong>Planned Variance (for Cost)</strong> </td>